Rohingya refugees in Bangladesh: Reproductive health

 The Rohingya refugee crisis has made Rohingya women more vulnerable.
 Currently, Rohingya women make up approximately 67% of the refugee population and are victims of sexual violence and exploitation.
 Of the 335,670 female refugees in the population, 70,000 (20%) are estimated to be pregnant or new mothers.
-This pregnancy rate is much higher than that of their native Myanmar where only 4.7% of women are pregnant or new mothers.
+This pregnancy rate is much higher than that of their native Myanmar, where only 4.7% of women are pregnant or new mothers.
 Many experts believe that the increase in pregnancy rate is a result of sexual violence against displaced Rohingya women.
 The Bangladesh home ministry states that a staggering 90% of female refugees have been victims of rape.
 Many victims of rape at the hands of soldiers are killed because of their race.
 Gender inequalities and marginalization of women are additional reasons for the high rates of violence against women.

 Child marriage is a common practice among the Rohingya.
 There is also a lack of legal procedures for marriage in the camps that refugees are placed in.
-Very often marriages are based on dowries and arranged marriages tend to happen early for girls within the camps, due to fear of sexual violence.
-When women are married, they are told that they should have a large family as it is a sin for a woman to limit the number of children she bears.
-Contraception methods are very limited and many believe it may lead to infertility or death; family planning is also seen as immoral.
+Very often, marriages are based on dowries, and arranged marriages tend to happen early for girls within the camps, due to fear of sexual violence.
+When women are married, they are told that they should have a large family, as it is a sin for a woman to limit the number of children she bears.
+Contraception methods are very limited, and many believe it may lead to infertility or death; family planning is also seen as immoral.
 Although there are reproductive health services within the camps, not many people seek reproductive care due to a lack of trust in medical personnel and practices, as well as barriers to transportation.
 Women also tend to be less independently mobile within their communities compared to men.
-Women and girls usually receive information on sexual and reproductive health through elderly women within the population and although this can be helpful, very often false information is given to people about reproductive health.
-Having limited participation with the clinics has to lead to increases in unsafe pregnancies and sexually transmitted infections.
+Women and girls usually receive information on sexual and reproductive health through elderly women within the population, and although this can be helpful, very often false information is given to people about reproductive health.
+Having limited participation with the clinics has led to increases in unsafe pregnancies and sexually transmitted infections.